Oxalis tuberosa: Conservation efforts

-Cultural significance
+Cultivation

 Grown primarily by Quechua and Aymara farmers, oca has been a staple of rural Andean diets for centuries.
-Of all Andean root and tuber crops, oca is currently second only to potato in area planted within the Central Andean region.
+Of all Andean root and tuber crops, it is currently second only to potato in area planted within the Central Andean region.
 Oca is essential to local food security because of its role in crop rotations and its high nutritional content.